thospfuller/awesome-search-engine-optimization/README.md

 # Awesome Backlinks

-A curated list of backlink, social signal opportunities, and ideas.
+A curated list of backlink, social signal opportunities, and referral traffic generation ideas.

 If you find this site to be useful, please star and/or follow it.